-- Total Value of Critical Infrastructure/Equipment-The total value of critical infrastructure and equipment owned by the jurisdiction is \$1,100,000. - · List of Critical Facilities Owned by the Jurisdiction: None - Total Value of Critical Facilities-The total value of critical facilities owned by the jurisdiction is none. - Key Resources The District also manages 175 miles of drainage and irrigation watercourses. - Current and Anticipated Service Trends-It is likely that climate change will alter coastal flooding patterns resulting in increases in the frequency and magnitude of coastal flood events.
-The District is planning to continue to maintain existing levees and implement capital improvement plans for levee improvements.
+- Total Value of Critical Infrastructure/Equipment-The total value of critical infrastructure and equipment owned by the jurisdiction is \$1,240,000. - List of Critical Facilities Owned by the Jurisdiction: None - Total Value of Critical Facilities-The total value of critical facilities owned by the jurisdiction is none. - Key Resources The District also manages approximately 24 miles of ditches, which would be highly impacted in the event of a large natural hazard. - Current and Anticipated Service Trends-The District is planning to continue to maintain existing drainage infrastructure and implement capital improvement plans for improvements.
+The District will also work with Skagit County to improve drainage in Edison Slough, which is located along the northern boundary of the district.